rimim/AMP_for_hardware/README.md

 # BDX related Readme

-Follow the instructions below to install the necessary dependencies and run the code.
+Follow the instructions of the main readme to install the necessary dependencies and run the code.

 ## To train bdx :